University Library (the following night)

 “Well, it makes me feel glad to be a man,” Xander replied with relief.

 Cordy gave an inelegant snort.
 “A man?
 Who told you that lie?”
 Even Willow snickered behind her hand at that.
-Buffy, on the other hand, suddenly became very interested in her hands.
+Buffy suddenly became very interested in her hands.

 “I wouldn’t be so judgmental if I were you, Cor.
 Skeletons and closets.”
-A fake glower darkened Xander’s face, which turned into a cheeky grin when she stuck her tongue out at him.
+A partly-fake glower darkened Xander’s face, which turned into a cheeky grin when she rolled her eyes and stuck her tongue out at him.

 “If we can get back on topic, children, I’d be most thankful.”